 What is tested

 The Mid-term Evaluation draws directly from the Stage 4 textbook: Korean Language and Culture, Intermediate 2 (한국어와 한국문화 중급 2).
-As shown in the section table above, the test has three formal sections only: Multiple-choice, Writing, and Oral.
+The test has three formal sections only: Multiple-choice, Writing, and Oral.
 Korean society topics appear inside the Multiple-choice items as context, not as a separate scored section.

 Multiple-choice topics.
 Workplace and public-institution situations dominate.
 Expect items covering job interviews, workplace instructions, visits to government offices, interactions with public services, healthcare basics, and daily administrative tasks.
 Vocabulary and grammar come directly from the Stage 4 scope.
 Deeper Korean history, politics, and constitutional content is in the Comprehensive Evaluation scope, not the Mid-term Evaluation.